nospaceships/node-os-service/README.md

  * Not possible to specify run levels for Linux start/stop script (added new `runLevels` item to the `options` parameter to the `add()` function

+## Version 1.1.1 - 08/02/2016

+ * Remove extraneous semicolon from the README.md file

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.